Papua New Guinea

-Etymology
+Etymology and naming

-Papua is derived from a local term of uncertain origin, that may have referred to at least part of the island now called New Guinea.
+"Papua" is derived from a local term of uncertain origin, that may have referred to at least part of the island now called New Guinea.
 In 1526 Portuguese explorer Jorge de Menezes named the island Ilhas dos Papuas.
-The word "Papua" has applied to various areas of New Guinea since then, with its inclusion in "Papua New Guinea" coming from its use for the Territory of Papua.
+The Australian government adopted the name "Territory of Papua" when it assumed control of British New Guinea in 1902, which Prime Minister Edmund Barton considered a "shorter and better name" for the territory.

 "New Guinea" (Nueva Guinea) was the name coined by the Spanish explorer Yñigo Ortiz de Retez.
 In 1545, he noted the resemblance of the people to those he had earlier seen along the Guinea coast of Africa.
 Guinea, in its turn, is etymologically derived from the Portuguese word Guiné.
 The name is one of several toponyms sharing similar etymologies, which likely mean "of the burnt face" or similar, in reference to the dark skin of the inhabitants.
-Its use in the country name comes from German New Guinea, later the Territory of New Guinea, which was united with the territory of Papua.
+Its use in the country name comes from the Territory of New Guinea, the name adopted for German New Guinea when it became a League of Nations mandate under Australian administration.

+The hyphenated form "Papua-New Guinea" was adopted by the Papua‑New Guinea Provisional Administration Act 1945, after previous use to refer to the two Australian-administered territories.
+The name "Territory of Papua and New Guinea" was used following formal administrative union in 1949.
+Beginning in the 1960s, there was considerable debate around whether the territory should adopt a new name upon independence.
+The indigenised name "Niugini" won a 1968 competition held by the South Pacific Post and was adopted by several nationalist groups, while "Pagini" was favoured by a parliamentary committee into constitutional development.
+In 1971, the House of Assembly renamed the territory "Papua New Guinea", which was retained upon independence.